VijayAlpha/CryptoSafe/README.md

 ### Screenshots

 #### Home

-This is the Dashboard of CryptoSafe
 <img src="./img/1.png" width=400 />

 #### Assets that user owns

-This are the different crypto assets that user has in his wallet and which he can deposit in a safe
 <img src="./img/2.png" width=400 />

 #### User Depositing DAI in Safe

-User can deposit any asset into the safe by paying fees from any of the asset he owns
 <img src="./img/6.png" width=400 />

 #### User's Safe Balance

-This is user's safe balance in his safe, he has deposited 5 DAI
 <img src="./img/3.png" width=400 />

 #### Withdraw funds from safe

-User can withdraw his funds from the safe by paying fees from any of the asset he has in the safe
 <img src="./img/7.png" width=400 />

 #### Setting up Guardian Address

-User can setup guardian address through which he can recover his safe back in future
 <img src="./img/4.png" width=400 />

 #### Recover Safe from Guardian Account by entering Previous Address

-User can get his access back to the original safe by entering his previous address
 <img src="./img/8.png" width=400 />

 #### Recovered Safe in the Guardian Account
 <img src="./img/5.png" width=400 />

 ####